Sidenote for Slack

 The answer is in your docs.
 Ask from Slack.

-Ephemeral replies · Only what you Save is stored · /sidenote help to get started
+Ephemeral replies · Only what you Save is stored · AI answers can be inaccurate: always check the citation